Courses & Workshops

 Many examples from pulp and paper industry will be covered.

-• Extend the basic knowledge of chemical engineering obtained in CHE 205 to unit operations pertinent to the pulp and paper industry.
+- Describe relevance in connecting, extending, and applying basic knowledge of chemical engineering obtained in CHE 205 to unit operations pertinent to the pulp & paper industry.

 The Wolfpack Engineering Unleashed Incubator